HeRAMS-WHO/herams-i18n/docs/index.rst

 Introduction
 ============

 Welcome to the **HeRAMS User Guide**.
 This user guide was designed for users of the `HeRAMS platform <https://herams.org/>`_.
 It provides step-by-step instruction on how to register and access the platform as well as a brief overview on key components of the platform, including detailed information on how to explore the available data using the interactive dashboards.
-Data managers can find additional information on how to edit data in the `Contribute Data`_ section.
+Data managers can find additional information on how to edit data in the `Contribute data`_ section.
-For more advanced topics related to user management and project administration, please consult the `HeRAMS Administration`_ section.
+For more advanced topics related to user management and project administration, please consult the `HeRAMS administration`_ section.

 It should be noted that this guide only addresses issues related to the `HeRAMS platform <https://herams.org/>`_.
-For general information on the HeRAMS approach and for technical guidance please consult the official `WHO HeRAMS webpage <https://www.who.int/hac/herams/en//>`_.
-For additional questions that are not covered in this guide, please contact the `HeRAMS Support Team <mailto:herams@who.int?>`_.
+For general information on the HeRAMS approach and for technical guidance please consult the official `WHO HeRAMS webpage <https://www.who.int/hac/herams/en//>`_ or contact the `HeRAMS support team <mailto:herams@who.int?>`_.

 Getting started
 ===============

 This chapter is intended for new users of the `HeRAMS platform <https://herams.org/>`_.
-It covers all issues related to `registering <#creating-a-user-account>`__ and `accessing <#logging-in>`__ the platform as well as managing your `user profile <#update-your-user-profile>`__.
-To help you navigate the platform on your own, the last part of this chapter provides an overview of `recurring icons <#icons-and-their-meanings>`__ used across the platform as well as some useful tips on how to use `Breadcrumbs`_ as an efficient way to navigate the platfrom.
+It covers issues related to `registering <#creating-a-user-account>`_ and `accessing <#logging-in>`_ the platform as well as managing your `user profile <#update-your-user-profile>`_.
+To help you navigate the platform on your own, the last part of this chapter provides an overview of `recurring icons <#icons-and-their-meanings>`_ used across the platform and introduces `Breadcrumbs`_ as an efficient way to navigate the platform.

 Creating a User Account